 Robb Young ('24), URCO Funded Researcher; after USU, Robb is pursuing a MSc in Social and Geographic Data Science at University College of London

-The LEGASYS Lab is currently accepting PhD students.
+The LEGASYS Lab is not currently accepting PhD students.
 Students interested in an MS degree should reach out via email.

 The LEGASYS Lab has several research opportunities for USU undergraduate students interested in gaining research experience in geospatial science or paleoecology.
 Please contact Dr. Elise Laugier for more information.